megonzau/megonzau-github.io/content/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
-bio: I am a passionate economist with a solid background in academia, research, and public sector management.
-At the Ministry of Economy and Finance, I played a key role in the development of green financial tools such as the Sovereign Green Bonds Framework, climate labeling, and initial steps towards green taxonomy.
-Additionally, I have extensive experience in handling large databases, including information from Ecuador’s Social Registry, data from Ecuadorian companies, and the Colombian electric sector.
+bio: I am a passionate economist with a  background in academia, research, and public sector.
+At the Ministry of Economy and Finance, I played a key role in the development of green financial tools.
+Additionally, I have extensive experience in handling large databases.
 My expertise spans research using DSGE and CGE models, and the use of Machine Learning for macroeconomic forecasts.
 I possess advanced skills in Python, Spark, and SQL/PostgreSQL, and I have led teams as a Technical General Coordinator and National Director of Real Sector Policies.

 # Interests to show in About widget
 interests: